willemmanuel/innisfree/docs/user_manual.md

 Just above the list of upcoming appointments are two dropdown boxes.
 These dropdowns are used to filter the list of upcoming appointments and the calendar view.
 The house dropdown \todo{4} allows you to only see appointments for the selected house, while the resident dropdown \todo{5} shows only the appointments for the selected co-worker.

+#### Houses
+This provides a listing of all Innisfree houses, along with the house's phone number and the volunteers and co-workers living there.
+Full-time staff members are in the "Office Staff" house, while workstation volunteers are in the "Workstations" house.

+Clicking on the name of a co-worker on this page will take you to their upcoming appointments.
+To see the contact information for a staff member or volunteer, simply click on their name.

+#### Doctors
+#### Users
+#### My Profile

 ## Volunteer Role

 ## Administrator Role